Vishu

 Vishu Customs & Traditions

 After that, the feast of Sadya is prepared.
-A typical Sadya meal contains a variety of different dishes served on a banana leaf.
-Some of the things that may be served include Kerala red rice, a lentil dish called Parippu, a vegetable chowder or gravy called Sambar, a soup called Rasam, Avial, Kaalan, Injipuli, Sambharam, banana, coconut, Pachadi, Thoran, and Sharkara Upperi.
+A typical Sadya meal contains a variety of dishes served on a banana leaf.
+Some of the items that may be served include Kerala red rice, a lentil dish called Parippu, a vegetable chowder or gravy called Sambar, a soup called Rasam, Avial, Kaalan, Injipuli, Sambharam, banana, coconut, Pachadi, Thoran, and Sharkara Upperi.